MaiM0hamed/Agentic-AI-Web-Search-File-System-Python-REPL-to-Your-Assistant/README.md

-# Agentic-AI-Web-Search-File-System-Python-REPL-to-Your-Assistant
-Sidekick Agent – Experimental AI Coworker
+🧠 Sidekick Agent – Experimental AI Coworker

-Sidekick is an experimental AI agent application designed to act as a powerful coworker.
-It is capable of searching the web, navigating pages, reading and writing files, executing Python code, sending notifications, and retrieving knowledge from Wikipedia using a tool-augmented agent architecture.
+An experimental AI sidekick application that acts as a powerful coworker capable of searching the web, browsing pages, reading and writing files, executing Python code, sending notifications, and retrieving knowledge from Wikipedia — all through an agent-based architecture.

-This project is intended as a flexible foundation rather than a finished product.
+⚠️ Important: This project is experimental and intentionally powerful.
+Use with caution.

-Project Overview
+🚀 Project Overview

-The Sidekick application is built using LangChain, LangGraph, and Gradio.
+Sidekick is an AI-powered assistant built using LangChain, LangGraph, and Gradio.
+It is designed as a canvas, not a finished product — a flexible foundation that you can customize, extend, and experiment with.

-It demonstrates how an AI agent can be equipped with multiple tools and allowed to reason about when and how to use them to complete real tasks.
+The agent operates with multiple tools and can autonomously decide when and how to use them to achieve user goals.

-The system is designed as a canvas that can be extended, modified, and customized based on user needs.

-Key Capabilities
+✨ Key Features

-Web search using SerpAPI
+🔍 Web Search using SerpAPI

-Browser automation using Playwright (Chromium)
+🌐 Browser Automation via Playwright (Chromium)

-File system read/write access within a restricted sandbox directory

-Wikipedia knowledge retrieval through the public Wikipedia API

-Python code execution through a Python REPL tool
+📂 File System Access (sandboxed directory only)

+🧠 Wikipedia Knowledge Retrieval

+🐍 Python Code Execution (unsandboxed – use carefully)

-Push notifications using the Pushover API
+🔔 Push Notifications using Pushover

-Agent workflow based on a worker–evaluator architecture
+🧩 Agent Graph Architecture with Worker & Evaluator roles

-Interactive user interface built with Gradio
+🖥️ Interactive UI built with Gradio

-Project Structure
+🏗️ Project Structure
 sidekick/
 │
-├── sidekick_tools.py   # Definition and setup of all tools
-├── sidekick.py         # Core agent logic, state definition, and graph construction ├── app.py              # Gradio application and user interface
-└── .env                # Environment variables and API keys

-Tools Module (sidekick_tools.py)

-This module centralizes all tools used by the agent.

-Included tools:

-Web Search Tool
-Uses SerpAPI to perform internet searches and return structured results.

-Browser Tool
-Uses Playwright to control a Chromium browser for automated navigation.
-The browser has no access to stored cookies, passwords, or authentication data.

-File Management Tool
-Based on the LangChain File Management Toolkit.
-Access is restricted to a predefined sandbox directory to prevent unrestricted file system access.

-Wikipedia Tool
-Uses Wikipedia’s public API to retrieve encyclopedic information.

-Python Execution Tool
-Allows the agent to execute Python code directly on the host machine.
-This tool is not sandboxed and should be removed if there are security concerns.

-Push Notification Tool
-Sends notifications using the Pushover API.

-All tools are collected into a single list and automatically made available to the agent.

-Core Agent Module (sidekick.py)

-This module contains the main Sidekick class and agent logic.

-Key components:

-State Definition
-A typed state object that tracks:
+├── sidekick_tools.py   # All tool definitions (search, browser, files, python, etc.)
+├── sidekick.py         # Core agent logic, state, graph, worker & evaluator
+├── app.py              # Gradio UI and app entry point
+└── .env                # API keys and environment variables

+🛠️ Tools Included
+1. Web Search Tool

+Uses SerpAPI for fast and reliable web search

+Returns structured search results for the agent

+2. Browser Tool

+Uses Playwright (Chromium) for automated web navigation

+No access to cookies, saved passwords, or authentication data

+3. File Management Tool

+Based on LangChain File Management Toolkit

+Restricted to a specific sandbox/ directory

+Allows reading and writing files safely

+4. Wikipedia Tool

+Uses Wikipedia’s public API

+Enables factual lookups and background research

+5. Python REPL Tool ⚠️

+Allows the agent to execute arbitrary Python code

+Not sandboxed

+Can be removed if you’re not comfortable with this level of access

+6. Push Notification Tool

+Sends notifications via Pushover

+Useful for alerts, task completion, or monitoring long operations

+🧠 Agent Architecture

+The system is built using a graph-based agent workflow:

+Worker Agent

+Executes tasks

+Uses tools

+Produces outputs

+Evaluator Agent

+Assesses whether success criteria are met

+Determines if user input is required

+Provides structured feedback

+The agent state includes:

 Message history